xaf/qolsysgw/README.md

       configured actions.
 They can be used to arm or disarm the system, or even to trigger the alarm on the device.

 ## Requirements

 - A Qolsys IQ Panel 2 or 2+ (software version 2.5.3 or greater), or 4
   (software version 4.1 or greater), for which you have the **dealer code** (defaults to `2222`).
-In some cases, the _installer code_ (defaults to `1111`) might be sufficient, but in my experience, it was not, as the required menus were not visible.
+In some cases, the _installer code_ (defaults to `1111`) might be sufficient, but in my experience, it was not, as the required menus were not visible. (_**NOTE:** If you have access to the installer code, you can use the advanced settings to reset all user settings.
+This will reset the dealer code to the default 2222 without you needing access to the current dealer code._)

 - Understanding that this automation is not part of the core of Home Assistant and is thus not officially supported by Home Assistant.
 By using it, you